kyma-project/telemetry-manager/docs/contributor/telemetry-load-test/README.md

 3. Test average throughput with 3 MetricPipelines simultaneously end-to-end.
 4. Test queuing and retry capabilities of 3 MetricPipeline with simulated backend outages.

-Backend outages simulated with Istio Fault Injection, 70% of traffic to the Test Backend will return `HTTP 503` to simulate service outages
+Backend outages are simulated with Istio Fault Injection: 70% of the traffic to the test backend will return `HTTP 503` to simulate service outages.

 ### Metric Agent Test and Assumptions